-Received 27th January 2018 | Revised 1st May 2018 | Accepted 23rd May 2018
+Received 28th September 2018 | Revised 19th October 2018 | Accepted 17th December 2018

-India has different environmental conditions, covering an extensive area rich in medicinal and aromatic plants.
-It is defined as the region of high plant diversity and endemism by its geographical position, its geomorphology, the presence of flora of past geological eras and the coexistence and interplay of biotic and non biotic factors.
+India has a unique environmental conditions, covering an extensive area rich in medicinal and aromatic biodiversities.
+It is defined as the region of high plant diversity and endemism due to its geographical position, its physical features, the flora and other types of vegetation existing in the past.
 Humans have found that diarrhoea can be cured by the plant which is astringent in taste, vomiting can be controlled by the plant which is acidic in taste, and the aromatic plant can arrest nausea.
 Medicinal and aromatic plants have qualitative and quantitative advantages therefore plays a vital role in country's development.
 This review discuss about the current state of Medicinal and Aromatic Plant cultivation in India.
-There are some medicinal plants and aromatic plants with their commercial uses are also discussed in this review.
+Some medicinal plants and aromatic plants along with their commercial application are also discussed in this review.